 Mostly Made in the USA Pocket Knives

 These brands still make the majority of their products in the USA.
-However, they started outsourcing some of their products abroad, so you’ll have to be careful to look at the origin of the knife if Made in the USA is important to you!
+However, they started outsourcing some of their products abroad, so you’ll have to be careful to look at the knife’s origin if Made in the USA is important to you!

 8. Case and Sons Cutlery